Lady Gaga Flashes Underwear Ahead Of Super Bowl Performance

-Lady Gaga, accidently flashed her nude underwear at the NRG stadium in Houston ahead of her wondrous performance.
+Lady Gaga accidentally flashed her nude underwear at the NRG stadium in Houston ahead of her wondrous performance.
 The star covered up as soon as she realized her slight fashion malfunction.

 Dream comes true